MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ FIRE        95484.0 │
     =#

-The conversion of a function into a combinator is accomplished by `Lift`, as documented in the reference.

 ## Keeping Values

-Suppose we'd like a list of employee names together with the corresponding department name.
-The naive approach won't work, because `department` is not a label in the context of an employee.
+Suppose we'd like a list of employee names together with their department.
+The naive approach won't work, because `department` is not available in the context of an employee.

     chicago[
         It.department >>